aimldl/envs-and-tools/kubernetes/how_to/install_kubernetes_on_raspberry_pi.md

 ## Compatibility of Kubernetes on Raspberry Pi

+Kubernetes has the minimum requirements.
+Raspberry Pi is a low cost, low performance computer.
 After deciding to install Kubernetes on Raspberry Pi, the question raised in my mind is "Is it possible to install Kubernetes on Raspberry Pi 4?".
-Raspberry Pi is a low cost, low performance computer.
-Kubernetes has the minimum requirements.
 The answer is "Yes."
 The follow-up question is "What about the older version of Raspberry Pi I have?".
 The answer is "Raspberry Pi2 and above."
 According to [1], Raspberry Pi 2 and above with memory size of 8GB+ is the bare minimum to install Kubernetes on Raspberry Pi.

 ### Minimum requirements of Kubernetes

-Ubuntu 16.04+, 2GB+ RAM, 2+ CPUs, network connectivity, unique hostname, MAC address, and product_uuid, certain ports are open, and swap disabled.
+2+ CPUs, 2GB+ RAM, swap disabled, network connectivity, unique hostname, MAC address, and product_uuid, certain ports are open.

-For details, refer to [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
+Ubuntu 16.04+; for other Linux flavors,  refer to [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

 ### Raspberry Pi